toddaustin07/webrequestor/README.md

 ```
 #### Notes regarding URL string

-* You must include a valid IP and port number; if you normally don’t include port number in other apps or a browser, use ‘:80’
+* You must include a valid IP *and* port number; if you don’t specify a port number in other apps or a browser, use ‘:80’
 * If your URL contains any spaces, use ‘%20’
 * Each request ‘slot’ has a default example string you can modify; note that any slot can be either POST or GET regardless of the preloaded example
 * URL strings can include any valid HTTP URL string, including parameters in the form of '?parm1=xxx'